Introduction

 Gunaratna first met me in the summer of 1996 in Jaffna, Sri Lanka, when he was doing his Master of Arts at the Joan B. Kroc Institute for International Peace Studies at Notre Dame University.
 I was held as a prisoner of war in Sri Lanka, even though I had defected from the ranks of the Tamil Tigers.
 During this period, Gunaratna interrogated me for his book entitled “International & Regional Security Implications of the Sri Lankan Tamil Insurgency” (Sri Lanka: Alumni Association of the Bandaranaike Centre for International Studies, 1997).

-Gunaratna met me for the second time in Colombo, Sri Lanka, in the mid-1997 and interviewed me for his second book entitled, Sri Lanka’s Ethnic Crisis & National Security (Colombo: South Asia Network on Conflict Research, 1998).
-During this meeting, Gunaratna informed me that he was interviewing me for his master’s dissertation entitled “Changing nature of warfare: LTTE at the razor’s edge”, submitted in 1998.
+Gunaratna met me for the second time in Colombo, Sri Lanka, in mid-1997 and interviewed me for his second book entitled Sri Lanka’s Ethnic Crisis & National Security (Colombo: South Asia Network on Conflict Research, 1998).
+During this meeting, Gunaratna informed me that he was interviewing me for his master’s dissertation entitled “Changing nature of warfare: LTTE at the razor’s edge,” submitted in 1998.

 Gunaratna met me for the third time in 1999 in Montreal, Canada, and interviewed me for his doctorate dissertation.
-At that time, he was doing his Ph.D. at the Department of International Relations, at the University of St. Andrews, where Gunaratna was a British Chevening Scholar (The UK Foreign Office’s Scholarships and Awards Scheme) from 1996-1999.
+At that time, he was doing his Ph.D. at the Department of International Relations at the University of St. Andrews.
+Gunaratna was a British Chevening Scholar (The UK Foreign Office’s Scholarships and Awards Scheme) from 1996-1999.
 Gunaratna’s Ph.D. was supervised by Dr. Bruce Hoffman, entitled, “Dynamics of Diaspora-supported Terrorist Networks: Factors and Conditions Driving and Dampening International Support for PTRA.
 LTTE.
-PKK and Kashmiri Groups”.
+PKK and Kashmiri Groups.”

 After completing his Ph.D., Gunaratna became a Fellow at the University of St Andrews’ Centre for the Study of Terrorism and Political Violence.
 Between 2000-2002, he asked me to work with him as a terrorism analyst, writing periodically on the Tamil Tigers’ ORBAT, organizational structures, domestic and international operations, procurements, formations, divisions, personnel profiles, tactics, and strategies.
-Gunaratna requested me to fax or email the work I was doing for him.
-These include writing detailed articles about the history of the Tamil Tigers and its wings, translation of Tamil newspapers, magazines, calendars, and pamphlets published by the Tamil Tiger front, sympathetic and cover organizations in Canada.
+Gunaratna requested me to fax or email my work to him.
+These include writing detailed articles about the history of the Tamil Tigers and its wings, translating Tamil newspapers, magazines, calendars, and pamphlets published by the Tamil Tiger front, and sympathetic and cover organizations in Canada.

 As an insider, my unique knowledge of the LTTE was essential in dismantling their operations domestically and internationally.
-I provided Gunaratna with information about the LTTE later extrapolated into Al Qaeda and sold to the Americans, British, Australians, and Israelis.
-In return, Gunaratna promised me that he would help me to get my bachelor’s degree.
+I provided Gunaratna with information about the LTTE, later extrapolated into Al Qaeda and sold to the Americans, British, Australians, and Israelis.
+In return, Gunaratna promised to help me get my bachelor’s degree.
 In October 2003, he invited me to speak at a seminar on terrorism at the Institute of Defense and Strategic Studies (IDSS), part of his center at Nanyang Technological University.
 I was awarded the IDSS token of appreciation.
 On this occasion, Gunaratna asked me to write a thesis on the LTTE organization and operations, mainly focusing on its intelligence apparatus, and gave me a thesis outline.
-He said that since I had been working with him for eight years, he would exempt me from studying for three years in university, and upon the completion of the thesis, I would be graduating with my bachelor’s degree.
+He said that since I had been working with him for eight years, he would exempt me from studying for three years in university, and upon completing the thesis, I would be graduating with my bachelor’s degree.

 Thoughts/Interpretations